sdv-dev/RDT/README.md

 ## Transforming a column

-### Load column and its metadata
+### 1. Load column and its metadata

-Transforming a column is simple, you just need import the `get_col_info` method and call it with the table with the column name to transform and provide a meta.json.
+With RDT, transform a column is as simple as specifying the table name, the column name and the metadata json file.

 You can find the metadata format in [SDV documentation](https://hdi-project.github.io/SDV/usage.html#metadata-file-specification).